 Once a child is taken into protective custody, the PSW must file a petition within 48 hours.
 A detention hearing is then held before the end of the next court day after the petition has been filed.
-If the child is not taken into protective custody but a petition is filed, an initial hearing must begin within fifteen (15) days after the filing of the petition.
+If the child is not taken into protective custody but a petition is filed, an initial hearing must begin within 15 days after the filing of the petition.

-At the Detention or Initial Hearing, the court appoints attorneys for the parents and child(ren).
+At the detention or initial hearing, the court appoints attorneys for the parents and child(ren).
 The parents are informed of their rights and shown the allegations in the petition.
-The Court makes a decision regarding the temporary placement of the child(ren) and issues orders regarding services and visitation.
+The juvenile court makes a decision regarding the temporary placement of the child(ren) and issues orders regarding recommended voluntary services and visitation.